broken-helix/mildew-detector/README.md

 - Modelling
 - Validation

-All stories and tasks ae organised on the
+All stories and tasks are organised on the
 [project board](https://github.com/users/broken-helix/projects/9)

 ---